Salvias

 Salvias are herbaceous plants, usually with square stems.
 Flowers are borne in spikes which may be scarlet, purple, pink, blue, white, or yellow.

 Salvias offer variety, which is fun but can also be confusing.
-The height, spread, flower color, flowering season, and cold tolerance will vary depending on the specific salvia you are dealing with.
-One particular species may have variable flower colors as well.
+The height, spread, flower color, flowering season, and cold tolerance will vary depending on the specific salvia.
+Some species may eve have variable flower colors.
 For example, the popular and native perennial salvia commonly called scarlet sage or scarlet salvia (Salvia coccinea) can actually have white, pink, or red flowers.

 Annual salvias are warm-season performers, but the perennial types will bloom year-round if not killed back by frost or freezes.

 While different species of salvia will vary in terms of their height and spread, these plants will generally reach heights between 2–4 feet and can have a spread of anywhere from a foot to 4 feet.
-Their fast growth will quickly provide you with some color and greenery in your garden.
+Their fast growth will quickly provide your garden with color — and ideally, pollinators.

 Planting and Care

-Salvias are quite versatile in the landscape and most perform best in full to partial sun, but be aware that flowering will be reduced in part shade.
+Salvias are quite versatile in the landscape and most perform best in full to partial sun, although flowering will be reduced in part shade.
 The amount of sunlight your plants receive may also influence which flower colors will do best in your landscape.
-For example, annual salvias with lighter colored flowers can be burned by the high midday sun in summer time, and would do better in an area where they will receive some protection.
+For example, annual salvias with lighter-colored flowers can be burned by the high midday sun in summer, and would do better in an area where they will receive some protection.
 Darker colors will be more resistant to sunburn.

 Red salvias (Salvia splendens)